Free Pinellas County Public Records: Arrests, Criminal, Marital

 Records obtained from the Pinellas County Clerk cannot be used for official purposes as they are only available for viewing and not certified.
 People can obtain certified copies from the Florida Bureau of Vital Statistics instead by reading below.

-Request Marriage and Divorce Certificates Through the Florida Department of Health (FDH)
+Request Marriage & Divorce Certificates via the Florida Department of Health (FDH)

 People can order a marriage or divorce certificate by following these steps: